pytorch/vision/README.rst

 Rescales the input PIL.Image to the given 'size'.

-If 'size' is a 2-element tuple, it will be the exactly size to scale.
+If 'size' is a 2-element tuple or list, it will be the exactly size to scale.

 If 'size' is a number, it will indicate the size of the smaller edge.
 For example, if height > width, then image will be rescaled to (size \*